frankframework/frank-manual/docs/source/operator/uploading.rst

    ..
 WARNING::

       You see how powerful the JDBC | Execute Query page is?
-You really need security on your production site, see section :ref:`deploymentSecurity`.
+You really need security on your production site, see section :ref:`deploying`.

 #.
 Stop the Frank!Framework.
 #.
 Delete all files from ``work\input``, ``work\processing``, ``work\processed``, ``work\error``, but not the directories themselves.